21amir21/alx-low_level_programming/README.md

 - Go to the [Betty](https://github.com/holbertonschool/Betty) repository
 - Clone the repo to local machine.
 - `cd` into Betty directory
-- Install the linter with command `sudo ./install.sh`
+- Install the linter with `sudo ./install.sh`
 - copy the script below into editor;

 ```bash